ecscioni/ecscioni/README.md

 - I break models politely until they confess their loss function.
 - Training myself and my models.
 One of us is converging.
 - I read docs after I ship.
 Growth mindset, but with commit history.
-- Self-deprecation enabled: I am a beginner engineered for unreasonable persistence.
+- I am a beginner engineered for unreasonable persistence.

 ## Operating Principles
 - Ship small, ask good questions, version everything.